HomeUS CoinsEarly American CoppersThe Cutest of Apple Cheeks: The Jackman-Jung 1794 Large Cent

 The Cutest of Apple Cheeks: The Jackman-Jung 1794 Large Cent

-applecheekIn early August, Heritage will auction a group of type coins consigned by Oliver Jung, including the finest known 1794 Apple Cheek Large Cent.
-Among coin collectors, Jung is best known for a comprehensive type set that ANR auctioned in New York on July 23, 2004, one of the best of all time.
+applecheekIn early August, Heritage Auctions will sell a group of type coins consigned by Oliver Jung, including the finest known 1794 Apple Cheek large cent.
+Among coin collectors, Jung is best known for a comprehensive type set that ANR auctioned in New York on July 23, 2004, one of the best type sets of all time.

 Jung’s current group will be part of the Heritage Platinum Night event to be conducted at the ANA Convention near Chicago.
 Assuming that the Jackman-Jung Apple Cheek 1794 really sold at auction in 2004, Oliver Jung owned this same coin during two different time periods.
 The Allison Jackman Collection, including many famous large cents, was auctioned in 1918.

 The Liberty Cap Cents of 1793 have borders that are different from the Liberty Cap Cents of 1794 to 1796, beads rather than dentils.
-Experts are divided as to whether 1793 Liberty Cap Cents constitute a separate design type, a topic that I discussed in 2008 when I focused upon the auction result for Walt Husak’s famous 1793 Liberty Cap Cent.
+Experts are divided as to whether 1793 Liberty Cap Cents constitute a separate design type.

 All 1794 large cents are Liberty Cap Cents; the artistic designs of the head of Miss Liberty differ, though other features tend to be the same or extremely similar.
 The ‘Head of 1795’ refers to a design of Miss Liberty’s head and cap that appears on 1795 and 1796 Liberty Cap cents in addition to some 1794 Liberty Cap Cents.

 Burdick has studied early large cents since the 1960s.
-Many of the gem Proof large cents that were in Ted Naftzger’s collection were earlier owned by Richard, as Naftzger bought Burdick’s entire set of Proof Large cents, decades ago.
+Many of the Gem Proof large cents that were in Ted Naftzger’s collection were earlier owned by Richard, as Naftzger bought Burdick’s entire set of Proof Large cents.

 applecheek2While making or enhancing this one particular 1794 obverse cent die, an engraver scooped a little deeper than usual in the metal in the area that corresponds to the cheek of Miss Liberty.